 Teaching at CUNY

-Transcriptomics and AI for Genome Analysis (BIO/CS 37105-77105) introduces students to the intersection of RNA biology and artificial intelligence.
+AI Approaches for Genomic Analysis (BIO/CS 37105-77105) introduces students to the intersection of RNA biology and artificial intelligence.
 It covers the fundamentals of gene expression and single-cell RNA sequencing, progressing through computational analysis techniques and into machine learning and transformer-based models applied to biological data.
 The capstone focus is on virtual cell modeling — using AI to predict how cells respond to genetic perturbations without wet-lab experiments.